Reagent

 Reagents, such as sulfur (pictured), are the starting materials used in chemical reactions.

 In chemistry, a reagent (/riˈeɪdʒənt/ ree-AY-jənt) or analytical reagent is a substance or compound added to a system to cause a chemical reaction, or test if one occurs.
-The terms reactant and reagent are often used interchangeably, but reactant specifies a substance consumed in the course of a chemical reaction.
+A reactant is a substance or compound that is consumed in a chemical reaction.
+The terms reactant and reagent are often used interchangeably, but reactant specifies a substance consumed in the course of a chemical reaction; reagent is used in the context of chemical analysis, while reactant is used in the context of reaction itself.
 Solvents, though involved in the reaction mechanism, are usually not called reactants.
 Similarly, catalysts are not consumed by the reaction, so they are not reactants.
 In biochemistry, especially in connection with enzyme-catalyzed reactions, the reactants are commonly called substrates.

 Definitions

 Organic chemistry

 In organic chemistry, the term "reagent" denotes a chemical ingredient (a compound or mixture, typically of inorganic or small organic molecules) introduced to cause the desired transformation of an organic substance.
 Examples include the Collins reagent, Fenton's reagent, and Grignard reagents.